$0.00

 1. Kayak, boat, picnic, or swim at Flathead Lake

-Bigfork lies on the shores of the largest lake in Montana – Flathead Lake (191.5 mi2, or 495.9 km2).
-Flathead Lake is notorious for its enormous size, crystal-clear waters, and its beautiful scenery.
+Bigfork lies on the shores of the largest lake in Montana – Flathead Lake (191.5 mi2, 495.9 km2).
+Flathead Lake is known for its large size, crystal-clear waters, and beautiful scenery.
+Many areas for picnicking, swimming, kayaking, hiking, and boating surround the lake.

-Consider exploring the shores all around the lake.
-There are several pleasant coves, bays, and state parks, such as Wayfarers, all of which are pleasant areas to spend the afternoon resting on the shore or enjoying the water.
+Visitors can explore the shores all around the lake.
+Several coves, bays, and state parks make great places to spend the afternoon on the shore, enjoying the water.

 2. Explore Wayfarers State Park